hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	Console.WriteLine ("finished!\n");
 }
 {% endhighlight %}
 Problem, problem, problem.
-Our end b => a == b ? a : b returns result not wrapped into Check type.
-Lets write some helper function which wraps any type T into Check.
+At the end we return result not wrapped into the Check type.
+Lets write some helper function which wraps any type T into the Check.
 The name of function will be return.
 Lets add it and do some refactoring
 {% highlight csharp %}
 public class Check<T>
 {